Last updated on November 24th, 2018

-When you have a child with a Food Allergy, you quickly find out that things no longer are simple.
-Ordering pizza on Friday night or going to a buffet are out of the question.
+When you have a child with a food allergy, you quickly find out that things no longer are simple.
+Ordering pizza on Friday night or going to a buffet is out of the question.
 Trying to eat at a normal restaurant involves lots of online research before even walking in the door.
-When we decided that we wanted to go to Disney World on a Family vacation, I instantly started to get concerned about how to navigate the food situation.
-Navigating a place like Walt Disney World with food Allergies was going to be a whole other challenge.
+When we decided that we wanted to go to Disney World on a family vacation, I instantly started to get concerned about how to navigate the food situation.
+Navigating a place like Walt Disney World with food allergies was going to be a whole other challenge.

 1) Plan ahead

 This is a no brainer what traveling with a food allergy.
 But with Disney, it a whole other juggling act.
 You have rides and fast passes to manage.
 With cranky kids and grownups, everyone wants something different.
 Add in a Food Allergy and there is a whole other list of complications.
 Having a good plan in place is the only way you will survive.

 My husband’s sole concern was planning out the rides, fast passes, and our schedule.
 If we didn’t stay on schedule, we wouldn’t make our FastPass times or dining reservations.
 My concern was to scout out the food scene.
 It wasn’t long before we decided that we needed a bite to eat and we were at the wrong end of the park.
 I had read about a fabulous Dole Whip product that was virtually allergy free, but it was nowhere in sight.
 If we planned around the food more, we would have been in the optimal spot.

 ** The Dole Whips can be found at the Tiki Juice Bar right outside of the Tiki Room in Adventure Land.